 What Are the Most Common Commission Negotiation Mistakes?

 Even with the right pricing model, how you negotiate and enforce your fee agreements can make or break your margins.
-According to SHRM, misaligned expectations between hiring companies and staffing firms are one of the top reasons agency relationships fail.
+Misaligned expectations between hiring companies and staffing firms are one of the top reasons agency relationships fail, per SHRM.
 Here are the most common negotiation mistakes - and how to sidestep them.

 Racing to the Bottom on Rates

 New firms often undercut competitors on price to win business.
 That works once.
-Then you're stuck with a hiring company paying 12% who expects the same service as your 20% clients.
-With average cost-per-hire reaching $4,700 according to SHRM's benchmarking data, employers already understand that quality recruiting costs money.
-If your standard rate is 20%, defend it with data: faster time-to-fill, higher quality candidates, and guarantee periods that reduce the client's risk.
+Then you’re stuck with a hiring company paying 12% who expects the same service as your 20% clients.
+With average cost-per-hire reaching $4,700 according to SHRM’s benchmarking data, employers already understand that quality recruiting costs money.
+At a standard 20% rate, defend it with data: faster time-to-fill, better candidate quality, and guarantee periods that reduce the client’s risk.

 Vague Contract Language